-Students who are placed on financial aid termination may complete a Satisfactory Academic Progress Appeal form to explain circumstances that were beyond their control and adversely affected their ability to be academically successful at Western Dakota Tech.
+Students who are placed on financial aid termination may complete a Satisfactory Academic Progress Appeal form to explain circumstances that adversely affected their ability to be academically successful at Western Dakota Tech.
 Students are advised to carefully read the procedures for submitting an appeal listed on the appeal form and submit the requested documentation with their appeal.
 Each appeal will be dealt with on a case-by-case basis; therefore, each appeal is evaluated on its own merits or lack thereof.
 As a result, no appeal is guaranteed to be approved by the SAP Committee.

 Reason for appeal may

 To ensure a timely review, appeals must be received 5 calendar days prior to the start of the semester for which the student is appealing.
 All appeals are reviewed by the SAP Committee.
 You will be notified of the result of your appeal by letter and email within 5 days prior to the start of the next term.